 Through the facilitation of strategic, cross-sector risk management efforts, Harrington oversees some of CISA’s key initiatives to include the securing of elections, emerging technologies, and supply chains.
 She is the governmental co-chair for the Information and Communications Technology Supply Chain Risk Management Task Force.

-Mona Harrington is an accomplished executive with 20 years of experience serving in the federal government in a variety of executive roles requiring the direction of multi-million-dollar budgets.
-Her expertise spans cybersecurity, strategy, risk management, securing critical infrastructure, human capital, operations, and the implementation of best practices in critical infrastructure environments.
+Assistant Director Harrington is an accomplished executive who brings over 20 years of Federal Government experience.
+She has worked in a variety of leadership roles requiring the direction of multi-million-dollar budgets.
+Her expertise spans cybersecurity, strategy, risk management, critical infrastructure, human capital, operations, and the implementation of best practices in critical infrastructure environments.

-Mona received a B.S. in Administration of Justice from George Mason University and a Master of Science from the College of Applied Sciences, Rochester Institute of Technology with a concentration in Cyber and CBRN.
-She also obtained a Senior Managers in Government, Executive Certificate from the Harvard Kennedy School.
+Assistant Director Harrington holds a Master of Science from the College of Applied Sciences, Rochester Institute of Technology with a concentration in cyber and chemical, biological, radiological, and nuclear warfare.
+She also holds a Senior Managers in Government Executive Certificate from the Harvard Kennedy School.